-Strategic Advisor on Spatial Planning – United Nations Development Programme (UNDP)
+Strategic Advisor on Science and Policy – United Nations Development Programme (UNDP)

 Annie manages and provides scientific, technical, and communications expertise to a range of projects focused on conservation, local sustainable development, and spatial planning.
 She co-leads the development and implementation of UNDP’s work to map essential life support areas for nature, climate change, and sustainable development.
 Working in English and Spanish, Annie is responsible for liaising with a diverse team of scientists, policymakers, and implementing partners across her portfolio to facilitate delivery of the Sustainable Development Goals.
 She has worked with the Global Programme on Nature for Development since 2015.